ZoomPhant/monitoring/src/content/docs/manual/04_templates/index.md

 has_children: true
 ---

-Some times users need to create custom monitoring plugins to meet their special business monitoring requirements.
-ZoomPhant allows advanced users to create custom plugins, but for most of the cases, users just need to create their custom monitoring plugins using one of the predefineed **Template Plugins**.
+Sometimes users need to create custom monitoring plugins to meet specific business requirements.
+While ZoomPhant allows advanced users to develop plugins from scratch, in most cases, you can create them much faster using predefined **Template Plugins**.

-A **template plugin** is a templated monitoring plugin that users can create powerful monitoring plugins quickly by simple steps like adding parameters, importing dashboards, etc. Currently ZoomPhant support following two types of template plugins
+A **Template Plugin** is a parameterized monitoring plugin skeleton.
+You can quickly configure a fully functional monitoring solution by defining connection parameters, selecting metrics, and importing dashboards.
+Currently, ZoomPhant supports two types of template plugins:

-* Prometheus Template Plugins: collect data using one of the widely used prometheus exporters.
+* **Prometheus Template Plugins**: Collect metrics via Prometheus exporters (see [Prometheus Templates](./prom/)).
-* SNMP Template Plugins: collect data using SNMP v1, v2c & v3 protocols
+* **SNMP Template Plugins**: Collect metrics using SNMP v1, v2c, or v3 protocols (see [SNMP Templates](./snmp/)).

-Once you have created your custom monitoring plugin using one of the template plugins, you can create or import dashboards.
-ZoomPhant support import Grafana dashboards in a simple way, which makes your presenting data collected by your custom monitoring plugin very easy.
-For more information please refer to  [Importing Grafana Dashboards](./grafana/)
+After creating a custom plugin, you can build new dashboards or import existing ones.
+ZoomPhant supports importing Grafana dashboards directly, making it easy to visualize your custom metrics.
+For details, refer to [Importing Grafana Dashboards](./grafana/).